core-wg/oscore/draft-ietf-core-object-security.md

 1. Process outer Block options according to {{RFC7959}}, until all blocks of the request have been received, see {{block-options}}.

-2. Retrieve the Recipient Context associated with the Recipient ID in the 'kid' parameter of the COSE object.
+2. Decompress the COSE Object ({{app-compression}}) and retrieve the Recipient Context associated with the Recipient ID in the 'kid' parameter.

 3. Verify the Sequence Number in the 'Partial IV' parameter, as described in {{sequence-numbers}}.